 Provide a suitable descriptive statistical analysis for the association between CRP and FIB both overall, and separately for groups having no prior history of diagnosed cardiovascular disease or having prior diagnosed CVD.

+QUESTION 1: 6/15 points (see below for detailed comments)

 Methods: Descriptive statistics were produced for CRP, fibrinogen in all subjects and separately for participants with and without prior diagnosis of CVD using t-test by “prevdis,” assuming unequal variances.
 The test for association of CRP and fibrinogen was evaluated with logistic regression using robust standard errors.
 Then, the evaluation for an association between CRP and fibrinogen was performed separately for participants with and without prior diagnosis of CVD.

-Results:
+Results: TABLE: 3 points (minus 2 points for not stratifying Fibrinogen by levels of CRP)